rovestrada/vision_dino_game_control/README.md

 Run the notebook in the scripts folder.
 You can use the following command to run the notebook:

+Or you can open the notebook in Google Colab and run it there.

 ```bash
 cd scripts
 # If you are using Jupyter Npose_tracking_webcam_smalcotebook